reubenmiller/go-c8y-cli/docs/_docs/concepts/templates.md

 }
 ```

 The template should mostly look familar to you as jsonnet uses a json-like structure.
-The interesting parts which might not be 100% clear are the two references to variables; `rand.int` and `rand.float`.
+Some notable differences are that the properties do not required quotes and you are allowed to have trailing commas on fields.
+In addition the property values (and fields) can be defined as an expression rather than static values.

-`rand` is an object which is injected by the c8y cli tool, which has a few properties which contain randomized data. `rand.int` returns a random integer between 0 and 10, and a `rand.float` returns a 32 bit float between 0 and 1.
+The example also uses some internally defined variables which are provided by the c8y cli tool: `rand.int` and `rand.float`.

-The random values can be used to build up mock measurement, and you can control the range by using simple muliplication, divition and addition:
+`rand` is an object which is injected by the c8y cli tool, which has a few properties which contain randomized data.
+For example, `rand.int` returns a random integer between 0 and 100, and a `rand.float` returns a 32 bit float between 0 and 1.

-For example if you wanted to use a value that ranges between -50 and 50, then you have subtract 50:
+The random values can be used to build up mock measurement, and you can control the values by using them in an expression.
+For example, if you wanted to use a value that ranges between -50 and 50, then you have subtract 50:

 ```jsonnet
 {